lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 another mild and self-effacing personality, who accomplished so much:

 * good performance and fantastic debugging tools
-* not merely "saving an image", but sharable executable units;
+* not merely "saving an image", but sharable executable units, either including the Read-Eval-Print loop or standalone;
 * support for one hardware architecture after another (including Apple Silicon)
 * [support for multi-threading](https://doi.org/10.1145/1708046.1708058) (I hear that OCaml is finally catching up, 15 years later, thanks to having 100× the funding.)